rbdannenberg/cserpent/src/runtime/Readme.md

-The tag of an AnyC refers to the first 16 bits.
-We will use the tag to identify the underlying type of an AnyC.
+The tag of an Any refers to the first 16 bits.
+We will use the tag to identify the underlying type of an Any.

 ### Int
 Precondition: 50-bit two's complement; in 64-bit ensure top 15 bits are 1's or 0's